mauritssilvis/challenges/java/maven_basic_project/README.md

 </properties>
 ```

-### Maven compiler plugin: `File encoding has not been set, using platform encoding UTF-8, i.e. build is platform dependent!`
+### 2. Maven compiler plugin issues

+#### 2.1 File encoding has not been set, using platform encoding UTF-8, i.e. build is platform dependent!

 Similarly, the Maven compiler plugin may return